Which comes first, your brand or your content strategy?

 Not thinking long term.

 You’ve got a business and you’ve developed your brand.
 Congratulations!
 But your journey has only started.
+Learn how to reposition your brand with a content strategy.

 Which comes first, your brand or your content strategy?